-Prerequisite: Economics 100 or 210 and consent of instructor.
+Prerequisites: Economics 100 or 210.
+Consent of instructor.

 250 RADICAL POLITICAL ECONOMICS

 Content: Critical connections among different economic structures and dynamics, on one hand, and political strategies and struggles for change, on the other.
 Economic crisis theory, theories of the state, class and class consciousness, labor, and social movement struggles.